peppekerstens/peppekerstens.github.io/_posts/2025-07-09-proxy-functions-linux-command-wrapping-part-2.md

 ---
-title: Linux Command Wrapping - part 2
+title: Proxy Functions - Linux Command Wrapping Part 2
 toc: true
 ---

-## The joke is on me
+This is a follow up article in a series on command wrapping.
+Proxy functions are failing on me, forcing to re-visit my approach.

-My original detailled approach plan was:
+My original more detailled approach plan was:

 1. Extract all cmdlets from original module and use them as input for the Linux module
 2. Create empty proxy functions for all cmdlets